-Find the Cheapest Auto Insurance Quotes in Your Area
+Find Cheap 19-Year-Old Auto Insurance Quotes

 How much is car insurance for a 19-year-old?

-The cost of car insurance for a 19-year-old changes by company
+The cost of car insurance by age

 Best auto insurance for 19-year-olds by state

-North Carolina is the cheapest state for 19-year-old car insurance in our sample, with an annual premium almost a two-thirds cheaper than our overall average.
+North Carolina is the cheapest state for 19-year-old car insurance in our sample, with an annual premium almost two-thirds cheaper than our overall average.

 Michigan is an outlier and by far the priciest state, with annual insurance costs for 19-year-olds almost three times as expensive as our overall average.